Why is Real Estate Title Insurance Necessary?

-When getting reading to buy a home one of the questions that buyer’s will be asked is whether or not they want to purchase their own Real Estate title insurance policy.
-In many cases I find that home buyer’s really struggle with this decision because of the hefty expense involved.
+The lender in fact is going to be asking whether or not the buyer would like to purchase their own Real Estate title insurance policy.
+In many cases, I find that home buyer’s really struggle with this decision because of the hefty expense involved.

-Real Estate title insurance is certainly not inexpensive especially when you factor in all the other cost associated with buying a home.
+Title insurance is certainly not inexpensive, especially when you factor in all the other cost associated with buying a home.

 One of the questions I get asked a lot by my buyer clients is “do you think it’s worth getting title insurance ’?